We’re currently updating the website for our 2022 programs. If you’re reading this, we’re still updating.

-- Select the activity sessions that work with your curriculum
+- Select the activity sessions that fit your curriculum

 - Tailor session content to meet your student’s learning level and travel guidelines

-- Pack your lunches and join us for a fun, educational day!
+- Pack your lunches and join us for an educational day of STEM-concepts!

 - Participate in activities unavailable to single day visits: Night Hikes, Fire Making, and Campfire & Storytelling.

-Multi-Day Program: The ultimate Past Lifeways experience, with in-depth sessions.
-Multi-day programs can include field trips to local ecological and archeological sites and more in-depth activity sessions.
+This is the ultimate Past Lifeways experience.
+Spend several days in Kampsville experiencing ours programs, which can include field trips to local ecological and archaeological sites and more in-depth activity sessions.

-- Select length of activities, sessions, and field trips
+- Select length of activities and field trips

 - Design content to work with your student’s needs and your curriculum